HibaShah/Chinese-English-Translation-Machine-Based-on-sequence-to-sequence-network/README.md

 hello there,

-here are 2 experiments of Deep Learning.
+here 2nd Experiment of Deep Learning.
+This is part 2 of all 3 parts, you can check my other repositries for other 1st and 3rd experiments.
-All files of Experiment 2 and Experiment 3 can be found named as Experiment 2 & Experiment 3
+All files of Experiment 2 are here